-SoPA instructors come to the school straight from the stage, and are still working in the performing arts.
+SoPA instructors come to the school straight from the stage and studio, and are still working in the performing arts.

 Dance Performance, Performing Arts Foundation and Theatre Performance Instructional Staff

-Jennifer Cullen holds a Bachelor of Music from Wilfrid Laurier University, where she studied voice performance and piano.
-Jennifer has performed in Canada, the United States, and Germany.
-In Prince Edward Island, she has performed the role of Elsa in Confederation Centre’s Sound of Music, Maggie in Harvest Moon at the Guild, and has sung with the choral ensemble Sirens.
+Jennifer holds a bachelor of music degree from Wilfrid Laurier University, where she studied voice performance and piano.
+She has performed in Canada, the United States, and Germany.
+In Prince Edward Island, she has performed the role of Elsa in Confederation Centre’s Sound of Music, and Maggie in Harvest Moon at the Guild, and has sung with the choral ensemble Sirens.
 Jennifer has been assistant music director for the Confederation Centre’s Christmas productions, and was the musical director of the Charlottetown Festival’s 2012 and 2013 Young Company production of Feux Follets.
 Last summer, she was music director for the Charlottetown Festival’s workshop of A Misfortune.
 Jennifer also has a private voice and piano studio in Charlottetown.

 Kylie Fudge Jensen

-Jody Racicot has played over 100 roles in his theatre, film and
+Jody has played over 100 roles in his theatre, film and

 television career.
 Highlights include Neanderthal in Night at the